-We have recently begun to accelerate our manufacturing operations at Fab2 in Malaysia.
-In the second quarter of 2024, we recently completed SAT and began production of batteries on our Agility Line in Malaysia.
-Additionally, we completed FAT for our high-volume Gen2 Autoline for all key modules at our Fab2 facility in Malaysia.
-We may encounter yield, material cost, performance and manufacturing process challenges to be solved when we shift into the production stage, prior to volume commercial production.
+We have accelerated our manufacturing operations at Fab2 in Malaysia.
+In the second quarter of 2024, we completed SAT and began production of batteries on our Agility Line, and in the third quarter of 2024, shipped samples to customers.
+We also completed FAT for our High-Volume Line, and expect to complete SAT for our High-Volume Line by the end of 2024.
+We may encounter yield, material cost, performance and manufacturing process challenges to be solved when we shift into the production stage prior to volume commercial production.
 We are likely to encounter further engineering challenges as we increase the capacity of our batteries and efficiency of our manufacturing process.
-If we are not able to overcome these challenges in producing our batteries, our business could fail.
+If we are unable to overcome these challenges in producing our batteries, our business could fail.